-Now the UK Government is investigating evidence to protect endangered shark species.
+Now the UK Government is actively investigating evidence to protect endangered shark species.

-Greater protections for species of sharks will be considered through a new call for evidence to better understand the scale of the shark fin trade in the UK.
-This comes in as a way to help reduce the import and export of shark fins and protect the world’s sharks.
+Greater protections for sharks will be considered through a new call for evidence issued by the government.
+This allows the government to ask scientists, NGOs and informed members of the public to provide information on the scale of the shark fin trade in the UK, how to help reduce the import and export of shark fins and protect the world’s sharks.
 We believe this has been in direct result of the recent Shark Guardian campaign and petition to ban shark fin importations into the UK.

 The UK Government has stated, in response to the petition:

-The call for evidence will help the government better understand the scale of the shark fin trade in the UK and the conservation, economic, social and cultural impacts of potential further restrictions such as banning the import and export of detached shark fins the press lease says.
+The call for evidence will guide the governments future legislative changes through understanding the conservation, economic, social and cultural impacts of potential further restrictions such as banning the import and export of detached shark fins.

-The UK Government has added that strict trade controls are already in place for certain species of sharks under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which prohibits or requires trade to be carefully regulated.
+The UK Government has added that strict trade controls are already in place for certain species of sharks under the CITES, which prohibits or requires trade to be carefully regulated.
 The UK also played a leading role in successfully listing an additional 18 shark species under CITES in August 2019.
-This again was also in response to the petition to ban shark fin imports into the UK lead by Shark Guardian and Shark Guardian Ambassador Robin Gallagher

 The UK is leading in marine conservation efforts to protect the world’s ocean and has already set up a ‘Blue Belt’ of protected waters nearly twice the size of England including 41 Marine Conservation Zones.